How to Install a Doorbell

 Time Required: 2-4 hours

-Whether you’re replacing a doorbell component that has broken, or upgrading to a fresh new look and sound, replacing a doorbell is a project you can easily do yourself.
-Doorbell systems may be wired, which connect the doorbell to the chime using behind-the-wall wiring, or wireless, which transmit a radio signal to the chime.
+Learning how to install a doorbell is a useful skill to have.
+You can replace a doorbell that has broken or upgrade to a fresh new look and sound.
+Doorbell systems may be wired, which are connected to your home’s electrical system, or wireless, which are usually battery-powered and transmit a radio signal to the chime.

-Doorbell systems consist of a button, a transformer and chimes.
-These components can be replaced independently of each other, although you may find it most cost effective to replace all the components.
-Using a doorbell kit, which contains everything you need to upgrade your doorbell system, is a smart way to go.
+Doorbell systems consist of a button, a transformer and a chime unit.
+These components can be replaced independently of each other.
+However, you may find it most cost effective to replace all the components.
+Doorbell kits can make this easier, since a kit contains everything you need to upgrade the whole system.

-This project guide will show you the details of replacing a doorbell with a wireless system and how to replace a transmitter/button, chime/buzzer/bell unit and transformer for a wired doorbell.
-As you work on your project, be sure to follow any manufacturer’s instructions for your doorbell.
+This guide will show you how to remove a doorbell and how to install a doorbell, including the button, transformer and receiver.
+As you work on your project, be sure to consult any manufacturer’s instructions for your new doorbell.